How to Lower pH in your PoolBy Clark Rubber | 17th October, 2019

 If your pool's pH is too high (above 7.8), you should start to add pool acid until it reads as close to 7.4 as possible.
 These acids may include hydrochloric acid, sulphuric acid or sodium bisulphate.

-How to raise pH in pool
+How to Raise pH Levels in a Pool

 If your pool's pH level is too low (below 7.0), you'll need to add a strong alkali until it reaches closer to 7.4.
 These can include sodium carbonate ('soda ash') or sodium bicarbonate ('buffer').

-Can pH be controlled automatically?
+Can pH Levels be Controlled Automatically?

 Chlorinators and liquid chemical feeders fitted to your pool filters can add chlorine or pool acid to water at regular intervals.
 Basic models are pre-programmed by users, while more advanced systems use probes to detect the chlorine and pH level throughout the day and add chemicals automatically when needed.